Akshaystomar/HR_Analytics_Dashboard/README.md

 Designed an interactive and easy-to-read dashboard for HR use Highlighted important employee trends using charts and KPIs

-Tools Used: Power BI
+Tools Used: Power BI,
-Power Query
+Power Query,
-DAX
+DAX,
 Excel (dataset)